CONSTITUTION OF THE MAITRIYANA BUDDHIST COMMUNITY

 Article V. Tribal Republic

 Following the tradition of the ancient tribal republics (sanghas) of India, the powers of the government of the Buddhist Nation shall be divided into three interdependent branches: the executive, legislative and judicial.
-The equilibrium of this self-government system of the Maitriyana Buddhist Community is the tripartite relationship between the Buddhist Temple, the Buddhist Confederation and the Buddhist Tribunal.
+The equilibrium of this self-government system of the Maitriyana Buddhist Community is the tripartite relationship between the Buddhist School, the Buddhist Confederation and the Buddhist Tribunal.
 This relationship shall be based on the possession of the most extraordinary wealth: the three jewels of the Awakening-Purpose-Commune (Buddha-Dharma-Sangha).
 In this way, a system of government based on the three pillars of Meditation-Wisdom-Ethics (Dhyana-Prajña-Sila) is affirmed.

 Article VI.
 Executive Power